What’s the difference between Types Of Yeast?

 Yeast makes bread rise by reacting with the starch (sugars) in the flour to create carbon dioxide and ethanol.
 The gas created raises the dough as it gets trapped in the gluten structure formed from the flour.

 The ethanol gets burnt away in the baking process.
-There is a strong argument to put less yeast in your bread too.
+There is the question of should I add less yeast in bread to consider too.

 Bakers yeast v dried/supermarket yeast